1973

 2014

 The Rural Minnesota Energy Board (RMEB) began the Property Assessed Clean Energy (PACE) pilot program, which assists commercial and industrial businesses with financing toward energy improvements which are paid back through a special assessment.
 The first PACE loan closed in August of 2014.
-PACE has now funded 24 loans across the RMEB region.
+The PACE program is staffed by the SRDC and provides loan services to the eighteen counties within the RMEB’s service area.

 2015

-SRDC, along with the other Regional Development Organizations in Minnesota, acting as the Minnesota Association of Development Organizations (MADO), completed the DevelopMN Plan, a statewide planning effort.
+SRDC, along with the other Regional Development Organizations in Minnesota, acting as the Minnesota Association of Development Organizations (MADO), completed the first DevelopMN Plan, a statewide planning effort.
 DevelopMN creates a common framework for regional economic development and identifies strategies to address the special challenges and opportunities of Greater Minnesota.
+Since the first plan, MADO members have worked together on projects throughout Greater Minnesota and have developed a DevelopMN Dashboard to track progress on initiatives and goals.

 Now